PANTHER: Perception-Aware Trajectory Planner in Dynamic Environments: Introduction and Related Work

-Another approach taken is to \uline{couple} translation and yaw in the same optimization, which enables the planner to fully exploit \emph{both} the spatial trajectory $x,y,z$ and the yaw angle to guarantee maximum visibility of the obstacles.
-However, this typically comes at the expense of much higher computation times.
-Ref.~\cite{watterson2020trajectory} presented an on-manifold trajectory optimization approach that couples together translation with the full rotation, but the computation times required ($\approx30$s) are not real time.
-Ref.~\cite{falanga2018pampc} successfully presented a real-time MPC formulation that attempts to keep the centroid of the VIO features in the center of the image while minimizing the projected velocity.
-This formulation improves the state estimation algorithm, but there is no collision avoidance of static (or dynamic) obstacles, which greatly simplifies the complexity of the optimization problem.
-A further issue is that these approaches focus on keeping good VIO features/landmarks (which are usually static in the world frame) in the FOV.
-Avoidance of moving obstacles, which is the goal here, requires a real-time PA formulation that incorporates a visibility cost associated with dynamic features while maneuvering to avoid dynamic obstacles at the same time.
+Another approach taken is to \uline{jointly optimize} translation and yaw, which enables the planner to fully exploit \emph{both} the position trajectory and the yaw angle~\citePAJoint{}.
+This joint optimization leads to less conservative results than the approaches that decouple translation and yaw, but it typically comes at the expense of much higher computation times, especially when done in combination with dynamic obstacle avoidance constraints.
+For example,~\cite{watterson2020trajectory} proposed an on-manifold trajectory optimization approach that couples together translation with the full rotation, but the computation times required (up to $30$~s) are not real time.
+Ref.~\cite{falanga2018pampc} successfully presented a real-time MPC formulation that keeps the centroid of the VIO features in the center of the image while minimizing its projected velocity.
+However, this formulation does not include collision avoidance of static (or dynamic) obstacles, which greatly simplifies the complexity of the optimization problem.
+In~\cite{penin2018vision}, translation and yaw are optimized jointly, but only static obstacle avoidance is performed.
+The technical gap then is how to jointly optimize the full pose of the UAV, satisfy its \addaccess{underactuated dynamics}, and guarantee safety in dynamic environments while maintaining real-time computational tractability.

+The \addaccess{underactuated dynamics} of the UAV (caused by the \addaccess{total thrust of the UAV being fixed in the body frame}) makes this joint optimization especially hard, since a given spatio-temporal path fixes two degrees of freedom of the rotation, leaving only one extra degree of freedom in the rotation\footnote{Usually referred to as \emph{yaw}, \emph{heading}, or simply $\psi$}.
+A typical way to impose this constraint is via the dynamic equations of the UAV.
+However, this comes at the expense of having differential equations as constraints in the optimization.